 - Lack of interest in going for walks, playing with their toys, and other activities they usually enjoy.

 - Avoidance (hiding from other people and dogs).

 - Being more clingy than usual.

-Nervousness, aggression, being quieter than normal can all be signs that your whippet is struggling emotionally.
+Nervousness, aggression, and being quieter than normal can all be signs that your whippet is struggling emotionally.

 You know your dog best, and if you sense that something is wrong, it’s always best to have them checked out by a professional.